 Field weakening activated by an additional relay can.

-Motor brushes advanced five degrees from stock.
-Drilled two holes in the motor just under 1/2" from the originals in order to rotate the brush holder / rear bearing mount.
+Motor brushes were advanced five degrees from stock, but motor changed out and are now returned to stock position.
+Advancing the brushes in this motor requires drilling two holes in the motor just under 1/2" from the originals in order to rotate the brush holder / rear bearing mount.

-As of November 2009, I am replacing the Alltrax 4845 controller with an Alltrax 7245.
-As part of the upgrade I am replacing the worn out F/R contactor and installing a more robust main contactor.
+In November 2009, I replaced the Alltrax 4845 controller with an Alltrax 7245.
+As part of the upgrade I replaced the worn out F/R contactor and installed a more robust Kilovac main contactor.
 The F/R contact points were pitted and burned by the old contactor-type speed control setup, and they weren't up to the task of giving a good solid connection that an electronic controller needs.
-As the new parts are configured differently (new Albright SW-202 F/R is more 'horizontal' than the old tower-type F/R) they need to be remounted to fit in the existing controller box.
+As the new parts are configured differently (new Albright SW-202 F/R is more 'horizontal' than the old tower-type F/R) they are now remounted to fit in the existing controller box.
 See pictures for additional detail.

 Purchased in Southern California, towed on a U-haul trailer to the Bay Area - Fit with inches to spare.
 Trailer had less than an inch of clearance to the sides of the Citicar on either side.
 Loading worked out well with the ramp in back.
 Originally tried to put it in the back of a Toyota full-size truck, but it didn't seem too stable and would probably have been too heavy for the tailgate cables.